parlance-zz/g-diffuser-bot/README.md

 ##  g-diffuser-bot - Discord bot and utilities for the diffusers library (stable-diffusion)

-Oct 9/2022 Update:  I'm recharging over thanksgiving and will working on the bot again starting Oct-11 2022.
-                    Please check out the other GRPC server interfaces available on: https://www.stablecabal.org/ Thank you for your patience.

-Oct 4/2022 Update: The discord bot is back!
+The discord bot is back!
 I'll be working to re-add features as I go, including gui buttons et al.

 ## Docker Image
 - a docker image and other simplified installation options for g-diffuser-bot will be published very soon!